 The first thing to consider is how much time you are willing to spend preparing the surface and waiting to start your painting.
 One of the virtues of Acrylic Gesso, is that it is a single product and is ready for paint in a couple days.
 If you are eager to get painting, Gesso is the best option for you!
 It comes in white and black and can be mixed to any shade of gray desired, or tinted with acrylic paint to create a toned ground.
 Gesso can be applied with a brush or trowel and can be thinned with water up to 25%.
 It can be layered once it is touch dry, so multiple layers can be applied in a single day.
 Three coats should be sufficient to protect the natural fibers in canvas, linen or paper from the degrading effects of oil paint or oil ground.
 After the final layer, we recommend waiting 3 days for the acrylic to fully dry before painting on top with oils.
 Oil paint can be applied directly onto acrylic gesso.

 Oil Ground takes a little longer to prepare.
 This is because natural fiber substrates or panel first need 2-3 layers of sizing before applying the Oil Ground.
-Any number of acrylic products can be used as a size – Fluid Matte Medium, GAC 100, GAC 200 or Gesso, just to name a few.
-These layers should be allowed to fully dry for 3 days before applying Williamsburg Oil Ground.
-Once applied, the first layer of ground should be touch dry in 1 -2 days, after which time additional layers can be applied.
+Any number of products can be used as a size – rabbit skin glue or Gesso, just to name a few.
+These layers should be allowed to fully dry before applying Williamsburg Oil Ground.
+Once applied, the first layer of ground should be touch dry in 1 – 2 days, after which time additional layers can be applied.
 Usually two layers are sufficient, but any number can be applied to suit your preference.
 Once the final layer is applied, we recommend 1-2 weeks for the ground to go through the most active part of the drying process before starting your painting on top.
 This is best achieved in a warm, well-lit environment.
 Oil Ground can be applied directly from the container with a knife or trowel, or thinned with mineral spirits or turpentine for brush application.
 Undiluted Oil Ground does not shrink upon drying, like Gesso does, so can easily fill the weave of fabric surfaces or build a dense film with just a couple layers.
-Click HERE for written directions, or HERE for a video of Williamsburg Oil Ground application.
+Click HERE for written application directions of Williamsburg Oil Ground.